jyjek/getting_and_celaning_data/CodeBook.md

 ## Task 1

-We downloaded files, assign columns and create one data set for next tasks, using files higer
+The files was download, then I have made assigning for columns and create one more data set for next tasks, using files higher

 ## Task 2